JonDotsoy/artur/src/event-source/README.md

 #### Constructor

-Creates a new `SentEventStream` instance with optional configuration.
+Creates a new `EventSource` instance with optional configuration.

 **Parameters:**